TheTheoM/HybridIDPS/README.md

 ### 3. Fix the broken Snort config file and create missing files.
   - This will go over alot of the same as this youtube, but I will shorten it to steps shown below to save you time. https://www.youtube.com/watch?v=naLbhKW62nY

 #### 3.1 Download the rules folder and snort.conf from this github.
   - Replace the rules folder at C:\Snort\rules with the downloaded folder.
 If the rules-folder doesn't exist, paste it in anyway.
   - Replace the snort.conf at C:\Snort\etc\snort.conf with the downloaded file.
+  - Open the snort.conf, find "ipvar HOME_NET any", and change the "any" to your PC's local address.

 #### 3.2 Check if the alert.ids file exists
 - Check if the alert.ids file exists in C:\Snort\log\alert.ids.
 If it doesn't exist, or the log-folder itself doesn't exist.
 Create both, with the alert.ids file *must* be empty with no whitespace with no whitespace.